abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-5/index.md

 People talk about impatience.
 When do you know to be impatient?
 When do you know to be patient?
 My glib tweet on this was, "Impatience with actions and patience with results."
 I think that's actually a good philosophy for life.

 Anything you have to do, just get it done.
 Why wait?
 You're not getting any younger.
 Your life is slipping away.
 You don't want to spend it waiting in line.
-You don't want to spend it traveling back and forth.
+You don't want to spend it travelling back and forth.
 You don't want to spend it doing thing that you know ultimately aren't part of your mission.

 When you do them, you want to do them as quickly as you can while you do them well, with your full attention.
 But then you just have to give up on the results; you have to be patient with the results because you're dealing with complex systems, you're dealing with lots of people.